Mr-Skully/HackOff-CTF/README.md

 # Hackoff {Write up}

 ```
-This is the writeup for the hackoff ctf conducted at college level
+This is the writeup for the hackoff ctf conducted at college level.
 ```